Invasion of Privacy: Appropriation

-1. You didn't grant permission for the use of your identity.
+- You didn't grant permission for the use of your identity;

-2. The defendant utilized some protected aspect of your identity.
+- The defendant utilized some protected aspect of your identity; and

-3. The defendant used your identity for their immediate and direct benefit.
+- The defendant used your identity for their immediate and direct benefit

 Appropriation and the Right of Publicity

-For those whose identity carries with it fame or celebrity, and thus greater commercial value, there is an additional right of publicity that prevents unauthorized commercial uses of their identity.
-The right of publicity is a very similar cause of action to appropriation, and many courts and legal commentators continue to muddle the two together, but, despite the trend towards unification, some differences remain.
-The right of publicity can only be asserted against a defendant who utilizes the plaintiff's identity for a commercial benefit.
+For some people, identity carries with it fame or celebrity and, thus, greater commercial value.
+For such public figures, there is an additional right of publicity that prevents unauthorized commercial uses of their identity.
+The right of publicity is a very similar cause of action to appropriation, and many courts and legal commentators continue to muddle the two together.
+Despite the trend toward unification, some differences remain.
+The right of publicity can only be asserted against a defendant who utilizes the plaintiff's identity for commercial benefit.

 Defenses to an Invasion of Privacy Appropriation Claim